Skuxblan/Instagram-Auto-Responder/README.md

 ```

 You can modify the `num_replies` field to change the number of replies the auto responder will send before stopping.
 The `messages` field is a list of messages that the auto responder will choose from when replying to a user.
 Adjust it as you need.
+By default the tool replies only for unread threads.